marb61a/Course-Notes/Testing/Learn Software Testing from Industry Experts.md

 Conclusion: Communities of Testers

-Importance of Domain Knowledge in Testing 7 Lessons Expand
+Importance of Domain Knowledge in Testing

 Overview: Importance of Domain Knowledge in Software Testing How Domain Knowledge fits in: Validate
 How Domain Knowledge fits in: Respect
 How Domain Knowledge fits in: Skills
 How Domain Knowledge fits in: Concerns
 How Domain Knowledge fits in: Knowledge
+  -
+  -

-Conclusion: Importance of Domain Knowledge in Software Testing
+Conclusion: Importance of Domain Knowledge in Software Testing -
+  - This a wrap up of what the chapter covered

 Solving Testing Problems 4 Lessons